zephyrproject-rtos/zephyr/doc/guides/west/troubleshooting.rst

    (choose from 'init', 'update', 'list', 'manifest', 'diff', 'status', 'forall', 'config', 'selfupdate', 'help')

-Then you have an old version of west installed, and are trying to use it in an installation that requires a more recent version.
+Then you have an old version of west installed, and are trying to use it in a workspace that requires a more recent version.

 The easiest way to resolve this issue is to upgrade west and retry as follows: